SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

           return FlippedShape(shape: shape)
        }

-The revised version above returns either an instance of ``Square`` or an instance of ``FlippedShape``, depending on what shape is passed in.
+The revised version of the code returns either an instance of ``Square`` or an instance of ``FlippedShape``, depending on what shape is passed in.
 Two flipped shapes returned by this function might have completely different types.
-Other valid versions of this function could return values of different types when flipping multiple instances of the same shape .
+Other valid versions of this function could return values of different types when flipping multiple instances of the same shape.
 The less specific return type information from ``protoFlip(_:)`` means that many operations that depend on type information aren't available on the returned value.
-One example is that it's not possible to write an ``==`` operator comparing results returned by this function.
+For example, it's not possible to write an ``==`` operator comparing results returned by this function.

 .. testcode:: opaque-result-existential-error